Limit of trees with fixed degree sequence: Extensions of the main results

-The aim of this section is twofold: explain why our main results on $\D$-trees imply our main results on $\P$-trees and ICRT, and prove that L\'evy trees are ICRT with random parameters.
+The aim of this section is twofold: explain how our main results on $\D$-trees can be used to study trees with random degree sequence, then prove that L\'evy trees are ICRT with random parameters.

+Beforehand, we may naturally extend Assumptions \ref{Hypo2} and \ref{Hypo1} and our main results to the case where we do not have necessarily $\n^\Dn=n$ by assuming instead $\n^\Dn\to \infty$, and replacing where needed $n$ by $\n^\Dn$.
+We still conveniently use the notations $\Dn \ply\P$ and $\Dn\ply\Theta$ in those cases.